arnemorken/anyvista/README.md

 # anylist
-anyList is a Javascript library that can be used with or without a database back-end for displaying editable or non-editable items and lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items and using predefined or user defined plugins. anyList can also be used as a Wordpress plugin.
+A Javascript library that can be used with or without a database back-end for displaying editable or non-editable items and lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items and using predefined or user defined plugins. anyList can also be used as a Wordpress plugin.

 Earlier versions of the library (distributed under another name) has already been used in both commercial and non-commercial projects.